AnnoPref — make saving SharedPreferences easier

 or STATIC

-functions.
-If we set type to SINGLETON
+methods.
+If we set the type to SINGLETON

 .